kmhess/SoFiA-image-pipeline/README.md

     -c     Catalog file.
 Can be the ascii file ending in .txt or the XML file from SoFiA-2.

 OPTIONAL:
     -id    Select certain sources, or range of sources from catalog based on the source id number.
 Default is all sources.
 Include `0` to make summary image of all sources.
+Run with `-id -1` for all sources and summary images.
     -s     List of surveys on which to overlay HI contours.
 Only the first entry will be used in the combined image if `-m` option is used.
 If 'none', work in offline mode.
 Default is 'DSS2 Blue'.
     -ui    User supplied image for overlaying HI contours.
 Can use this in combination with `-s` and a list of surveys.
     -ur    Percentile range when plotting the user supplied image.
 Requires two values.
 Default is [10., 99.].